Caelin Lee is an interdisciplinary biofabrication artist originally from Austin, TX, now living in Bremerton, WA.

-Extending out from this exploratory period, there is an alchemy to my practice in which research and careful documentation coincide with experimentation and the unknown.
-In the presentation of my work, relative space is a key tool in the apperception of the art object.
+Within the manipulation of light and translucency from organic and woven structures, there is an alchemy to my practice in which research and careful documentation coincide with experimentation and the unknown.